-Now chicks want to see your credit report before dating you?
+Some women now want to see a man’s credit report before dating

 They say you get wiser with age.
 Maybe that’s true.
 Maybe it isn’t.
 Although I surely know a lot more now than I once did, I am often still blown away by the way things seem to be progressing in our modern society.

 Granted, the increasing intrusiveness into our private lives and lowering of living standards in many places doesn’t really shock or startle me.
 I’ve been seeing it for some time.
 It’s not that that hits me as much as the little tidbits that pop out and smack me in the face, helping me to realize just how depraved many of us have become.

 While wasting time browsing around online that I probably should have put to better use, I recently came across an article that claims many women (and men) now want to make sure guys they date have a satisfactory credit score.
 In my defense, I just finished a threesome with two 20-year-olds who were laying in my bed watching some shitty soap opera, so I had to find something to do.

 The rather disturbing essay includes quotes from guys and gals expressing their need to partner up with credit worthy people: